Flew from all over, saved man from gallows: Justice Bhandari

 Shortly after The Hague ruling Thursday, Justice Dalveer Bhandari, the Indian judge on the 11-member bench of the International Court of Justice (ICJ), described the order as a “hugely satisfying interim pronouncement which is a great diplomatic victory for India”.

-Speaking to The Indian Express, Justice Bhandari — he joined the ICJ in April 2012 after retiring from the Supreme Court — said he and his fellow judges at the ICJ worked round-the-clock all of last week and the outcome was an unprecedented unanimous pronouncement.
+Speaking to The Indian Express, Justice Bhandari — he joined the ICJ in April 2012 — said he and his fellow judges at the ICJ worked round-the-clock all of last week and the outcome was an unprecedented unanimous pronouncement.

 Read | Tussle between Army, govt will shape how The Hague verdict plays out in Pakistan